marti-1/financial_crashes/DOTCOM.md

 > The Nasdaq fell three straight days, with technology shares leading the losses, after the Federal Reserve said Tuesday it will raise interest rates to hold inflation in check, even as it boosted rates for the sixth time since June.
 "Tech companies themselves aren't heavy borrowers, but their customers are going to be hurt by higher interest rates" and reduce spending on technology, said Crane.

+Compare this narrative to just a month ago 2000-04-28, a complete U-turn on tech stocks and interest rates.
+Now apparently, high interests are bad for growth stocks.

 > Cisco fell 1 15/16 to 53 7/16 and was the most active stock, as it has been every day this week.
 The No. 1 computer-networking equipment maker, which rose 50 percent in the first three months of the year, has wiped out all of that gain and is now the third most valuable company in the S&P; 500 behind General Electric Co. and Intel.
 **"I sold the last of my Cisco yesterday," said Johan Vystavel, a fund manager at HWB Capital Management, in Surrey, England.
 "I got out above purchase price.
 It's a good company, but at 100 times earnings it's just too expensive."** The shares trade for 103 times profit.